-Whorls of butter-yellow, hooded flowers appear July to September.
+Whorls of butter-yellow, hooded flowers appear from late spring to late summer.
 Blooms remain attractive after they fade; flowers remain upright and visible all winter.

-A 3-4 foot tall, hardy perennial with 6-8 inch, olive green, heart-shaped leaves.
-Plants spread quickly and thickly (not invasive) to form an easy to grow, weed suppressing ground cover.
+Jerusalem sage is a 3-4 foot tall, hardy perennial with handsome, 6-8 inch, olive green, heart-shaped leaves.
+Plants spread quickly and thickly (not invasive) to form easy to grow, weed suppressing ground covers.
+Can also be used as unusual accent plants for drought tolerant and deer resistant gardens.
 Winter hardy to zone 4.

-Sow seed in cell packs or flats, press into soil and lightly cover.
-Kept at 65° F. germination averages 40-60 days.
+Sow Jerusalem sage seeds in cell packs or flats.
+Press into soil and lightly cover.
+Kept at 65° F. germination will average 40-60 days.
 Can direct sow into prepared seed beds after all danger of frost, in groups of 3-4 seeds spaced 24-30 inches apart.
 Thin to the strongest plant.

-Growing Phlomis: Full or part sun.
+Growing Jerusalem sage: Full or part sun.
 Drought tolerant in mild summer climates, provide moderate moisture where summers are hot.
-Flowers are excellent for cutting, can be dried for winter arrangements.
-Plants are deer resistant perennials.
+Flowers are excellent for cutting, and can be dried for winter arrangements.
+Plants are deer resistant perennials